tnpvie211/Student-Performance-Analysis-Prediction/README.md

   - Optimization for scalability and training efficiency on large datasets

 ## Key Findings & Insights
-- Historical performance and recent interactions are strong predictors of future outcomes
+- Historical performance and recent interactions are strong predictors of future outcomes.
-- Learning progression is non-linear and varies significantly across students
+- Learning progression is non-linear and varies significantly across students.
-- Temporal models outperform static models in predicting mastery
+- Temporal models outperform static models in predicting mastery. (e.g., tracking how a student learns over time is much better at predicting if they truly understand a topic than just looking at their final test score)
-- Engagement frequency and consistency strongly correlate with success
+- Engagement frequency and consistency strongly correlate with success.
-- Certain skills exhibit higher learning decay, requiring targeted reinforcement
+- Certain skills exhibit higher learning decay, requiring more frequent review.

 ## Business & Educational Impact
 - Enables early identification of at-risk students